 2. Taxation

-Major Announcements
+Highlights

 1. Tax for individual assesses with taxable income of Rs.2.5 lakh to Rs.5 lakh reduced to 5% from 10%

 2. A surcharge of 10% of tax payable on categories of individuals whose annual taxable income is between Rs.
 50 lakhs and Rs.
 1 crore.
 The existing surcharge of 15% of tax payable on people whose annual earning is more than 1 crore is to continue.